xposea/xposea/README.md

 Name: Cheyenne Pourkay
 Favorite Languages: Python and Java
 Planning to learn: GoLang
-Experience: 2 years.
+Experience: 4+ years.

-About me: I started to code about two years ago now, it was a big change from the medical field, but I couldn't be happier!
+About me: I started to code about four years ago now, it was a big change from the medical field, but I couldn't be happier!

-Feel free to add me on Discord - xposea#0001, or email me at cheyenne.pourkay@gmail.com if you have any questions or suggestions!
+Feel free to add me on Discord - xposea, or email me at cheyenne.pourkay@gmail.com if you have any questions or suggestions!
 ```